-BELL 8 is a meditative installation created in 2016 by Deirdre Towers named after the navigational buoy in Long Island Sound, near the mouth of the Connecticut River.
+BELL 8 began as a meditative installation created in 2016 by Deirdre Towers named after the navigational buoy in Long Island Sound, near the mouth of the Connecticut River.
 Designed to inspire the sense of expansion and bliss one can have afloat, this immersive experience helps you to release your impulse for control, and embrace change.
-The process involved recognizing the crests and troughs of a wave within us, the tension between the two reflect the swing of emotions we experience in any day – our highs and lows, and those unearthly, eerie moments of calm.

 photo by Nan Melville